renuo/slidev-theme-renuo/example.md

 # Navigation

-This slide is configured to hide the logo
+This particular slide is configured to hide the logo

 ## Keyboard Shortcuts